 Of the above three paths, shoppers who use site search are highly intent-driven, meaning they know what they are looking for.
-They also have the highest potential for conversion.
+As a result, they also have the highest potential for conversion.

 "Lead them to what they seek."

 Many shoppers start their search for products on Google and then navigate to an eCommerce site.
 But this behavior is beginning to change.
-Shoppers are increasingly using eCommerce sites to search directly for products they intend to buy.
+Instead, shoppers increasingly use eCommerce sites to search directly for products they intend to buy.

 While many eCommerce retailers have understood the significance of this and are actively seeking to enhance backend technology for their onsite search (as they rightly should!), most overlook the importance of front-end elements that encourage shoppers to use the site search.